 Eschersheimer Landstraße 121

 60322 Frankfurt am Main

-The appointment confirmation for the interview will include a test that will allow you to review your prior mathematical knowledge.
-The test should be done before the interview.
-"Mathematics Test Yourself" deals with mathematics skills at the level of the last year of secondary education (analysis, algebra and financial mathematics).
+Subsequent to the submission of your application, GBS will send you a test that will allow you to review your prior mathematical knowledge.
+The "Mathematics Test Yourself" deals with mathematical skills at the level of the last year of secondary education (analysis, algebra and financial mathematics).
 The purpose of this test is to give you a self-assessment as to whether you are sufficiently prepared for the quantitative requirements of the program.
 The results of the test will not be made available to GBS and will not be included in the approval process.
-However, the interview will discuss your overall experience with the test or underlying mathematical requirements.

-Following the interview, the GBS admissions committee decides on admission to the study program on the basis of the submitted application documents and the results of the personal interview.
+The GBS admissions committee decides on admission to the Master in Finance program on the basis of the submitted application documents.
 Applicants will be informed about the admission decision of the committee within four weeks.